charlenetolentino/mattsnotes/401-main/reading401-02.md

 2. Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
   - super test, tests in general, debugging error handler

-3. What are you most excited about trying to implement or see how it works?
+3. Who are you most excited about trying to implement or see how it works?
  - test, testing, more tests